liqy09/DTBind/data_process/README.md

 The resulting .h5 files store per-residue embeddings for each protein.

 4. Protein Surface Feature Extraction (dMaSIF)

-Protein surface features are extracted following the dMaSIF framework.

-💡 For affinity prediction, surface features are extracted from the full protein structure but later mapped to pocket residues.
+Protein surface features are extracted following the dMaSIF framework.For affinity prediction, surface features are extracted from the full protein structure but later mapped to pocket residues.

 Move to the directory:

 cd ./data_process/surface_feature_extraction

 Then run the following steps:

-1️⃣ Surface mesh generation (using MSMS):
+(1).Surface mesh generation (using MSMS):

 python 1_extract_msms.py

-2️⃣ Surface geometry computation:
+(2).Surface geometry computation:

 python 2_compute.py

-3️⃣ Feature packaging:
+(3).Feature packaging:

 # For full-protein features:
 python 3_surface_feature.py

 # For pocket-level features (affinity task):
 python 3_pocket_surface_feature.py

 All residue-level surface features are stored in .pkl format.